chukwuk/chukwuk.github.io/_blogs/euclidean-distance-matrix-project/index.md

 ## Kernel 1: Naive implementation

 The naive implementation involves each GPU thread computing the euclidean distance between one coordinate and every other coordinate, which means each GPU thread will compute n euclidean distance out of n x n euclidean distance matrix.
+In CUDA programming model, threads are execute by warp, which is a group of 32 threads that executes the same instruction simultaneously(Single Instruction Multiple Threads).
+The minimum memory transaction by a warp is 32 bytes, which means a warp need four memory transaction to write 32 float data type if the data are adjacent.
+In the case, where the data is not aligned, the warp will need 32 memory transaction(1024bytes) to service the memory access, which is a waste of 992 bytes.

 ## Kernel 2: Global Memory Coalescing